 And he said it's also clear from its inception, the evidence produced by the investigation was consistently exculpatory.

-And we, by the way, who, unlike Horowitz, has the ability to convene grand juries and go forward with uh yes, charging individuals based on the evidence collected to date while our investigation is ongoing.
+And we, by the way, who unlike Horowitz has the ability to convene grand juries and go forward with, yes, charging individuals based on the evidence collected to date, while our investigation is ongoing, we advise the Inspector General that we don't agree with some of his report's conclusions as to predictions on how the FBI case was open.

-Our investigation has included developing information from other persons and entities, both in the U.S. and outside the U.S. Now, this is very key because these are fiercely strong comments made by the attorney general and by the U.S. Attorney Durham.
+Now, this is very key because these are fiercely strong comments made by the Attorney General and by the U.S. Attorney Durham.

 Put it this way.

-I'd have a lot to be worried about today.
+They were said about me, I'd have a lot to be worried about today.

-Yep, that the bought and paid for unverifiable Clinton Russian dossier, that that was the FISA application was almost entirely based on it.
+That that was the FISA application was almost entirely based on it.

-A statement that Page was a senior foreign policy advisor for the Trump campaign and had extensive ties to various state-owned or affiliated entities of the Russian Federation.
+The only additional information, this is on page 126 and 7, a statement that Page was a senior foreign policy advisor for the Trump campaign and had extensive ties to various state-owned or affiliated entities of the Russian Federation.

 Yeah, he was working for the CIA.

-And then, yeah, when the CIA said no, this guy's credible for our side.
+And then, yeah, when the CIA said, no, this guy's credible for our side.

 Yeah, they changed it.